Techniques – the foundation of Thai Massage therapy

 But it does not worry me since I know that whenever I need it, it will manifest itself again at the right time.

-Inner vision versus outer vision in massage therapy
+Inner vision versus outer vision in Thai Massage therapy

-When I am working on a Thai Massage client, I often keep my eyes closed.
+When I am working on my clients, I often keep my eyes closed.
 I am not intentionally closing them, they just close by themselves.

 I can feel so much more with my body than I can see with my eyes.
 It is like an inner radar or vision.
 The open eyes are just distracting me and are simply not needed.